 Shuttle bus: The Melbourne City Tourist Shuttle is wheelchair accessible and stops on Rathdowne Street, opposite Melbourne Museum (Stop 5).

 Train: If catching a train get the city loop train to Parliament Station, which has lift access to the top of Lonsdale Street.
 Please visit the Metro trains website to assist with your train commute.
 Melbourne Museum is two blocks from Parliament Station.

 Bus: Bus routes 250, 251 and 402 to Rathdowne Street

-Wheelchairs and a mobility scooter are available free of charge from the Cloakroom at Melbourne Museum for your visit on a first-come basis on the day.
-We recommend booking a wheelchair or mobility scooter prior to your visit by calling Melbourne Museum on 13 11 02.
+Wheelchairs are available free of charge from the foyer at Melbourne Museum for your visit on a first-come basis on the day.
 All exhibition galleries and public spaces have lift and/or ramp access.

 Wheelchair/mobility scooter seating spaces are available at IMAX Melbourne and these spaces can be purchased online at imaxmelbourne.com.au by buying your ticket and choosing the wheelchair/mobility spaces on the IMAX seat map or by calling the IMAX Box office on (03) 9663 5454.

 Accessible lifts are located in a number of places across Melbourne Museum

 - Between the Museum Shop and Café to upper and lower levels of Melbourne Museum

 - Triceratops: Fate of the Dinosaurs exhibition